ligato/vpp-agent/docs/tutorials/05_kv-scheduler.md

 #### 1. Adapters

 Let's start with adapters.
-The purpose of an adapter is to define conversion methods between uour proto-defined type and a bare `proto.Message` that the KV Scheduler works with.
+The purpose of an adapter is to define conversion methods between our proto-defined type and a bare `proto.Message` that the KV Scheduler works with.
 Since this is boilerplate code, the is tooling to auto-generate it.
 The code generator is called `descriptor-adapter` and it can be found [inside the KVScheduler plugin][2].
 Build the binary file from the go files inside, and use it to generate the adapters for the `Interface` and `Route` proto messages: